The 10 Things to Do in Your First Six Months of Blogging

 2 – 4 WEEKS

-Once you hit that 2-week mark, it is time to dip your toes into Pinterest.
+Once you hit that three to five weeks and have at least 5 – 10 articles, it is time to dip your toes into Pinterest.
 Why Pinterest?
 It is one of the simplest and quickest ways to start to get traffic to your blog.

-You can also start your other social media channels at this same time (Facebook, Twitter, Instagram).
+You can also start your other social media channels simultaneously (Facebook, Twitter, Instagram).
 You don’t have to use these if you do not want to.
 And, to be honest, if your ideal reader is not on those platforms, it is a waste of your time to focus your efforts there anyhow.

-Start pinning and sharing on social media to start to see traffic coming your way.
+Start pinning and sharing on social media to get some initial traffic coming your way.

 4 – 6 WEEKS